mvdzel/ehrsfm-fhir-r5/README.md

 ## TODO

-* LOW/script Get FM metadata from the .mif file + authors
+* LOW: script Get FM metadata from the .mif file + authors
+* Script to replace grouping and resources section in ImplementationGuide ehrs-ig.json
-* Overview Chapter8 content
+* Overview Chapter 8 Glossary content
 * See https://github.com/mvdzel/ehrsfm-fhir-r5/issues/

 ## Running the scipt and IG publisher